Fred G. Sanford: Reactions

 When asked over the phone for his name, he frequently responds, "Fred Sanford.
 That's S-A-N-F-O-R-D period" or "Fred G. Sanford.
 The 'G' is for...", with "G" standing for a word applicable to the situation.
-Some instances have included "gonna cry", "genius", "gee", "grandpa", "gompergoo" and as Lamont himself once said in the episode, "The Reverend Sanford", "Glory glory, Hallelujah".
-It is never revealed what the "G" actually stands for in his name, though it is possible that it could mean "Glen", the middle name of Foxx's real-life brother, or possible that it could mean "Grady", due to the middle name of Lamont Grady Sanford, known in an early episode where Lamont almost got married.
+Some instances have included "gonna cry", "genius", "gee", "grandpa", "gompergoo", "gefilte fish", and as Lamont himself once said in the episode, "The Reverend Sanford", "Glory glory, Hallelujah".
+It is never revealed what the "G" actually stands for in his name, though it is possible that it could mean "Glenn", the middle name of Foxx's real-life brother, or possible that it could mean "Grady", due to the middle name of Lamont Grady Sanford, known in an early episode where Lamont almost got married.
 Another trademark involves Fred becoming riled by somebody, assuming a fight stance, and wildly swinging his fists in multiple directions; often he would pose the question, "How would you like one across yo' lips?" or, with fist raised, "How would you like one of these where you sneeze?".

 He also frequently attempts to avoid any kind of labor, especially when asked by Lamont, by referring to his arthritis (which he pronounced "arthur-itis") while holding up a deliberately gnarled fist.
 When Lamont asks him what he does all day while he is out on the truck, Fred often says, "Coordinate."

-Fred spends much of his free time watching television (having an affinity for daikaiju films such as the Godzilla series) and drinking a favorite cheap wine called Ripple.
-Ripple is a frequent joke as well, as often Fred comes up with weird combinations of Ripple and other alcoholic beverages, like with champagne ("Champipple"), or cranberry juice ("Cripple"), or a French wine called Beaujolais ("Beaujolipple").
+Fred spends much of his free time watching television (having an affinity for daikaiju films such as the Godzilla series) and drinking a favorite discount wine called Ripple.
+Ripple is a frequent joke as well, as often Fred comes up with odd combinations of Ripple and other alcoholic beverages, like with champagne ("Champipple"), or cranberry juice ("Cripple"), or a French wine called Beaujolais ("Beaujolipple").
 He even once developed a taste for Sangria wine, calling it "Flapple" because he felt it tasted like flat Ripple.